Pascalina Lehnert: Papal Charities

 Pius XII responded to Madre Pascalina in the aftermath of the war by organizing a two-tier papal charity.
 Monsignore Ferdinando Baldelli, Carlo Egger and Otto Faller started on behalf of the pope the official Pontificia Commissione di Assistenza.
-Madre Pascalina was asked by the Pope to direct his personal charity efforts, officially under Monsignor Montini, later Pope Paul VI, with whom she seemed to have a complicated relationship.
+Madre Pascalina was asked by the Pope to direct his personal charity efforts, officially under Monsignor Giovanni Battista Montini, later Pope Paul VI, with whom she seemed to have a complicated relationship.
 To assist the pope in the many calls for his help and charity, Pascalina organized and led the Magazzino, a private papal charity office which employed up to 40 helpers and continued until 1959.
 "It started from modest beginnings and became a gigantic charity."

-By Christmas 1944, housing had been provided at the Papal Palace of Castel Gandolfo for 15,000 refugees from the invading Nazi forces.
+By Christmas 1944, housing had been provided at the Papal Palace of Castel Gandolfo for 5,000 refugees from the invading Nazi forces.
 Inside the Vatican, Mother Pascalina was in charge of housing, clothing and food for as many Jewish refugees as the walls could hold.
 By the end of the war, no less than 200,000 Jews had been sheltered and fed inside the Holy City under her supervision.
 In addition to this, 12,000 packages were delivered to the children of Rome alone, many of which were handed out by Pope Pius XII himself.
-Lehnert organized truck caravans filled with medicine, clothing, shoes and food to prison camps and hospitals, provided first aid, food and shelter for bomb victims, fed the hungry population of Rome, answered emergency calls to the Pope for aid, and sent care packages to France, Poland, Czechoslovakia, Germany and Austria and other countries.

-After the war, the calls for papal help continued in war-torn Europe: Madre Pascalina organized emergency aid to displaced persons, prisoners of war, victims of floods, and many victims of the war.
-She distributed also hundreds of religious items to needy priests.
-In later years, priests with very large parishes received small cars or motor bikes.
-The Pope would ask bishops from the United States, Argentina, Brazil, Switzerland, Canada, Mexico, and other countries for help.

-Planned Second Vatican Council

-According to Father Charles T. Murr, Pascalina lamented that Pius XII had not called the Second Vatican Council as he had been planning to do for many years.
-Pascalina stated that Pius XII had planned for the council to offer an unequivocal condemnation of communism.
-Murr states that Pascalina was unhappy with the final results of the council, but she did not reject it.